Pranay032/msvsd8bitcount/README.md

 rise time - 10ps
 fall time - 10ps
 pre-layout inverer delay values delay = 11.29ps

 ## Creation of Layout using inverter schematic in layout tool MAGIC
-Create a working directory with sky130A.tech, .xschemrc and .sky130magicrc files or you can import these files to the MAGIC directory itself.
-Either way open the working directory and use the following command
+If you want to use the following command, you'll need to set up a working directory first.
+This directory should include the sky130A.tech, .xschemrc, and .sky130magicrc files.
+Alternatively, you can import these files directly into the MAGIC directory.
+Once you have set up the working directory, simply open it and enter the command.
 ```
 'MAGIC -T sky130A.tech
 ```